Helping Those Who Have Served

-Founded in 2014, University Veteran Services works to help those who have served our country to build meaningful relationships and find their place within the UW community.
+Founded in 2014, University Veteran Services (UVS) works to help veterans build meaningful relationships and find their place within the UW-Madison community.

-Please Donate today to help us cultivate a community for military-connected students on campus.
+Your donation will help UVS cultivate a community for military-connected students on campus.

-On average, service members and veterans at UW-Madison are six years older and 2.5 times more likely to be first generation college students than their peers.
+On average, service members and veterans at UW-Madison are 6 years older and 2.5 times more likely to be first-generation college students than their peers.

-Nearly 900 UW Madison students are veterans or currently serving in the military.
-Another 2,000 or so have an immediate family member who is a veteran.
+Hundreds of UW Madison students are veterans or currently serving in the military.
+Another 2,000 students have an immediate family member who is a veteran.

 Real Students, Real Stories

 “I only have positive things to say about University Veteran Services.
 They’re really moving in the right direction as far as being proactive and connecting student veterans with the resources they need” – Enrique Peña, junior

 “My experience with UVS has been nothing short of spectacular.
 With an office handling the benefits of all military-related benefits, I am always pleasantly surprised by the availability and quick response time that I’ve received.
 They have been extremely helpful and paramount to my success here at UW-Madison.” – Cody Huggins, junior